pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 > - Be able to apply sequence models to natural language problems, including text synthesis.
 > - Be able to apply sequence models to audio applications, including speech recognition and music synthesis.
 >
-> This is the fifth and final course of the Deep Learning Specialization.

 ## Recurrent Neural Networks